Lazy22zz/UE5-RPG-Combat-Game/README.md

   ```
   </details>

-  Go To chapter5.24, Execute Ability Task On Tick, it has an example.
+  Go to chapter 5.24, Execute Ability Task On Tick, it has an example.

 ## 16, Pawn
    1. Component: You can think of an Actor as being built from components, and components can be thought of as similar to functions.